 At little E’s daycare they were having cookies, and usually their bakes goods are vegan because the chef doesn’t bake with eggs, milk, or butter depending on the recipe.
 However, this was not the case this week- butter and eggs were in the cookies.
 And, let’s just say little E is beginning to notice more and more what the other kids are eating.
 With that said, I need to be prepared for all situations.

 What is your favorite cookie?
-Do you have a specific diet you need to follow?
+Do you have a specific diet you follow that you follow?

-No grab a nice glass of nut milk, and enjoy this sweet cookie!
+Now grab a nice glass of homemade cashew milk, and enjoy these sweet vegan paleo chocolate mint cookies!!